Magicking/6120.eu/content/posts/starknet-staking-p1.md

 ## Introduction

+This post is the beginning of a series of blog posts on hosting Starknet nodes.
+I always enjoy the challenges of hosting high-availability infrastructures and blockchain nodes always have their own set of problematics: large underlying databases, reactivity, syncing & signing speed...
+May this series help the path towards decentralization of Starknet.
+It begins with the cheapest system I could put my hands on.

+# Phase 1

 [StarkNet staking 1st phase](https://www.starknet.io/blog/staking-phase-1/) consist of solely running a full RPC node, at the time of writing, staking ask for 20_000 Strk tokens (~3700$).
 As there is no validator duties linking performance and reward it's an ideal moment to start scaling from the bottom.

 As a minimum viable product I choose a Virtual Machine (VM) running on my Internet Service Provider(ISP) router Freebox, because it's a system that cost me almost nothing, always running and can host VMs.